julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 It was an offering to the land-spirits who controlled growth.

 ### **Apple-Tree Awakening**
-Farmers “threshed” apple trees with sticks in February—not to harm them, but to wake them.
+Farmers “threshed” apple trees with sticks in February.
+Not to harm them, but to wake them.
 A silent orchard meant a silent womb of the land.

 ---